open5e/open5e/source/monsters/monsters_a-z/M/mephits/dust-mephit.rst

 Each creature within 5 feet of it must then succeed on a DC 10 Constitution saving throw or be blinded for 1 minute.
-A blinded creature can repeat the saving throw on each of its turns, ending the effect on itself on a success. **Innate Spellcasting (1/Day)**: The mephit can innately cast *sleep*, requiring no material components.
+A blinded creature can repeat the saving throw on each of its turns, ending the effect on itself on a success.

+**Innate Spellcasting (1/Day)**: The mephit can innately cast :ref:`srd:sleep`, requiring no material components.
 Its innate spellcasting ability is Charisma.

 Actions